Samic8/Samic8.github.io/_drafts/2017-03-15-angular-icon-system.markdown

 });
 {% endhighlight %}

 For our apartment icon, lets set up a alias name of 'building'.
-So that we can use the component like so
+So that we can use the [component](https://docs.angularjs.org/guide/component) like so
 {% highlight html %}
 <svg-icon icon-alias="'building'"><svg-icon>
 {% endhighlight %}

 We need to write some extra javascript in our controller to get this working, so far our controller has been empty.
-First we want to create a 'alias' object, the holds our alias/icon name associations.
+First we want to create a `aliases` object, the holds our alias/icon name associations.

 {% highlight javascript %}
 function svgIconController() {